Resident commissioner of Puerto Rico

 The resident commissioner of Puerto Rico (Comisionado Residente de Puerto Rico) is a non-voting member of the United States House of Representatives elected by the voters of the U.S. Commonwealth of Puerto Rico every four years, the only member of the House of Representatives who serves a four-year term.
-Because the Commissioner represents the entire U.S. territory irrespective of its population, and is not subject to congressional apportionment like those House members representing the 50 states, Puerto Rico's at-large congressional district is the largest congressional district by population in all of the United States.
+Because the commissioner represents the entire territory of Puerto Rico irrespective of its population, and is not subject to congressional apportionment like those House members representing the 50 states, Puerto Rico's at-large congressional district is the largest congressional district by population in all of the United States.

-Commissioners function in every respect as a member of Congress, including sponsoring legislation and serving on congressional committees, where they can vote on legislation, except that they are denied a vote on the final disposition of legislation on the House floor.
+Commissioners function in every respect as a member of Congress, including sponsoring legislation and serving on congressional committees, where they can vote on legislation, but they cannot vote on the final disposition of legislation on the House floor.
 They receive a salary of $174,000 per year and are identified as Member of Congress.

-The current commissioner is Jenniffer González-Colón of the New Progressive Party (PNP), the first woman to hold the post.
-She is also affiliated with the Republican Party (R) at the national level.
+As of 2025 the commissioner is Pablo José Hernández Rivera of the Popular Democratic Party (PPD), the youngest person to hold the post.
+He is also affiliated with the Democratic Party (D) at the national level.

 Other U.S. territories have a similar representative position called a delegate.